Steptoe and Son: When Steptoe Met Son

 When Steptoe Met Son was a 2002 Channel 4 documentary about the personal lives of Wilfrid Brambell and Harry H. Corbett.
 It aired on 20 August 2002.

 The programme reveals how Brambell and Corbett were highly dissimilar to their on-screen characters.
 Corbett felt he had a promising career as a serious actor, but was trapped by his role as Harold and forced to keep returning to the series after typecasting limited his choice of work.
-Brambell, meanwhile, was a homosexual, something that in the 1960s was still frowned upon and, until the Sexual Offences Act 1967, illegal and was thus driven underground.
+Brambell, meanwhile, was gay, something that in the 1960s was still frowned upon and thus driven underground.
+Homosexual acts were not decriminalised until the Sexual Offences Act 1967.
 The documentary went on to describe an ill-fated final tour of Australia, during which the already strained relationship between Corbett and Brambell finally broke down for good.

 The Curse of Steptoe

 The Curse of Steptoe is a television play which was first broadcast on 19 March 2008 on BBC Four as part of a season of dramas about television personalities.
 It stars Jason Isaacs as Harry H. Corbett and Phil Davis as Wilfrid Brambell.
 The drama is based upon the actors' on-and-off-screen relationship during the making of the BBC sitcom Steptoe and Son, and is based on interviews with colleagues, friends and family of the actors, and the Steptoe writers, Ray Galton and Alan Simpson.

 The screenplay was written by Brian Fillis, also responsible for the similarly themed 2006 drama Fear of Fanny, which is about television personality Fanny Cradock off-screen.
 The 66-minute film is directed by Michael Samuels and produced by Ben Bickerton.

 Both When Steptoe Met Son and The Curse of Steptoe were considered inaccurate by writers Galton and Simpson and Corbett's family.